-Overall employment of social workers is projected to grow 16% from 2016 to 20264, much faster than the average for all occupations.
-Employment of child, family, and school social workers is expected to grow by 14% from 2014 to 2024, faster than the average for all occupations.
-In schools, more social workers will be needed due to rising student enrollments.
-(Bureau of Labor Statistics, July 2018)
+Overall employment of social workers is projected to grow 11% from 2018 to 2028, much faster than the average for all occupations.
+Employment of child, family, and school social workers is expected to grow by 7% from 2018 to 2028, faster than the average for all occupations.
+In schools, more social workers will be needed as student enrollments rise.
+(Bureau of Labor Statistics, April 2020)

 School Social Work Credentialing ("PPSC") Program